somso2e/smuthi/docs/_source/01 about/about_smuthi.rst

 The following issues need to be considered when applying Smuthi:

   - Particles must not intersect with each other or with layer interfaces.
-  - Magnetic or anisotropic materials are currently not supported.
+  - Magnetic or anisotropic materials are currently not supported (anisotropic spheres are currently tested).
   - The method is in principle valid for a wide range of particle sizes -
     however, the numerical validity has only been tested for particle diameters up to around one wavelength.
     For larger particles, note that the number of multipole terms in the spherical wave expansion